dhruvbalwada/code_sample/README.md

 I started using FORTRAN as an undergraduate.
 At that time I was working with a simple shallow water model that has been developed using FMS (http://www.gfdl.noaa.gov/fms).
 One of the tasks I was required to do was to change the numerical scheme (enstrophy conserving scheme to energy conserving), which required me to learn how to code solvers that work on parallel processors.
 I used TotalView for debugging the parallelized code and the simulations were run on a super computer at CMMACS (http://www.cmmacs.ernet.in/).

-At FSU my experience with FORTRAN has been primarily for course work.
+At FSU my experience with FORTRAN was originally for course work.
 A one semseter course on Numerical ocean modeling required me to tinker with a reduced gravity model.
 However, a wealth of experience was gained during a 1 year course series on Numerical PDEs.
 During this time I worked on a lot of finite difference and finite volume solvers that required me to write modular code and use advanced data structures.
 The codes can be found here (https://github.com/dhruvbalwada/Numerical_PDEs).
 The codes under the FVM folder are in my opinion the most sophisticated.

+More recently I have been using calculating Potential Vorticity budgets in SOSE.
+To do this ...

 I used python primarily for making simple 3D movies (https://www.youtube.com/watch?v=gRnIld6qiw0).